How To Harvest Rosemary The Right Way

 You can also refrigerate the stems for short-term use without moisture.
 Wrap the stems in a couple of paper towels to keep the foliage dry.
 Seal the wrapped herbs in a plastic bag and store it in the refrigerator.
 Use cut rosemary stored in a plastic bag for 3 to 5 days.

-Wondering how to preserve rosemary for long term use?
+Wondering how to preserve rosemary for long-term use?
 One of the easiest ways to dry rosemary is to use a dehydrator.
 However, keep in mind that excess heat from the dehydrator can damage the flavor of the oils, so it’s best to opt for a cooler drying method.

 Hang-dry your harvest by tying the harvested stems together.
 Hang the bunch upside down in a dark, well-ventilated area.
 It usually takes about 10 days to air-dry the needle-like rosemary leaves.
 Once completely dry, strip the leaves off by running your fingers from the back of the stem towards the tip.

 Store your dried leaves whole, chopped, or powdered in an airtight container.
-Dried rosemary can last for quite a long time, but for the best flavor, use within the first year.
+Dried rosemary can last for quite a long time.
+But for the best flavor, use within the first year.

 Other Methods Of Storing Rosemary